Panzerschrek/U-00DC-Sprache/source/docs/en/lambdas.rst

 When a lambda object is constructed, all these variables are copied into it.
 Such captured variables become effectively hidden lambda class fields.

-Since with usage of ``[=]`` variables are copied into the lambda, they may be modified or even destroyed and this will not affect the lambda object.
+Since with usage of ``[=]`` variables are copied into the lambda, they may be modified or even destroyed, but this will not affect the lambda object.

 .. code-block:: u_spr